swagman8008/FizzBuzz/README.md

 3. Immediately, type the method name you want, maybe something like `doFizzBuzz`.

-- [ X Rerun the program to verify.
+- [X] Rerun the program to verify.

 That's your first big IntelliJ trick!
 There are lots more.